Supernovae drive large-scale, incompressible turbulence through small-scale instabilities: Abstract

 \section{Abstract}

-The sources of turbulence in our Galaxy may be diverse, but core-collapse supernovae (SNe) alone provide enough energy to sustain a steady-state galactic turbulence cascade.
-By localizing and analyzing supernova remnants (SNRs) in high-resolution SNe-driven galactic disk cut-out simulations from \citet{Beattie2025_SLK41}, I show that SNRs radiate incompressible turbulence through baroclinic vorticity generation, localized at the interface where the hot and warm plasma phases mix near the cooling radius.
-I provide evidence that this process is seeded by a \citet{Vishniac1994_thin_shell}-type instability, which corrugates and folds the interface.
-I present an analytical relation for a baroclinicity-fed incompressible mode spectrum, which matches that observed in the simulated SNRs.
+The sources of turbulence in our Galaxy may be diverse, but core-collapse supernovae (SNe) alone provide enough energy to sustain a steady-state galactic turbulence cascade at the observed velocity dispersion.
+By localizing and analyzing supernova remnants (SNRs) in high-resolution SN-driven galactic disk cut-out simulations from \citet{Beattie2025_SLK41}, I show that isolated SNRs source incompressible turbulence through baroclinic vorticity generation localized at the unstable contact discontinuity.
+Through the spherical harmonic power spectrum of the corrugations, I provide evidence that this process is seeded by surface instabilities and 2D turbulence on the shell, which corrugates and folds the interface, becoming the strongest source of baroclinicity in the simulations.
+I present an analytical relation for a baroclinicity-fed incompressible mode (co)spectrum, which matches that observed in the simulated SNRs, and reveals a $\propto k^{3/4}$ spectrum that drives the turbulence.
+I show that vortex stretching allows for modes to be shed from the contact discontinuity into the surrounding medium and derive a timescale criterion for this process, revealing that young SNR with radii close to the cooling radius are efficient at radiating turbulence.
 The unstable layer produces a spectrum of incompressible modes $\propto k^{-3/2}$ locally within the SNRs.
-Through the inverse cascade mechanism described and measured in \citet{Beattie2025_SLK41}, this opens the possibility that the $\propto k^{-3/2}$ spectrum, arising from corrugated folds in the unstable SNR layer, can imprint itself on kiloparsec scales, thereby connecting small-scale instabilities in the layer to the large-scale incompressible turbulence cascade.
+Through the inverse cascade mechanism revealed in \citet{Beattie2025_SLK41}, this opens the possibility that the $k^{-3/2}$ spectrum, arising from corrugated folds in the unstable layer, imprints itself on kiloparsec scales, thereby connecting small-scale structure in the layer to the large-scale incompressible turbulence cascade.

 \keywords{turbulence, hydrodynamics, ISM: kinematics and dynamics, galaxies: ISM, galaxies: structure}